bossley9/Sam-Bossley/thoughts/sailor-moon.md

 I initially was put off by the overzealous nature of [Sailor Moon's transformation sequence theme](https://youtu.be/o6HAHogcHFI?t=5), but after the first few episodes, it really grew on me.
 It's a very catchy tune that you learn to appreciate as it is played in every episode (Just like the [Usagi intro](https://www.youtube.com/watch?v=H18Pbn4Zix0) or [Moon Tiara Action](https://www.youtube.com/watch?v=DJFuGbXEMEk)).
 The theme is supposed to be exactly that - catchy and recognizeable.
 When you create a superhero who consistently defeats enemies, a reoccurring theme helps the audience understand the stakes of the situation: if the Avengers theme plays when the Avengers are fighting Thanos, it means the Avengers have the upper hand.
 If a dark theme plays when the Avengers are fighting Thanos, it means they are losing.

 The same musical concept follows for any superhero franchise containing a reoccuring theme such as the Spiderman cartoons, the original Batman shows, and almost all Superman media.
 By creating a uniquely identifiable theme, you empower the audience with the feeling of satisfaction as heroes destroy the enemies and save the day.
 It's the reason the Marvel Cinematic Universe has grown so popular in the last decade alone: _people want to see evil being destroyed_.
 People like the idea that a magical force can destroy all evil and "make everything better".
-Sailor Moon's theme is no different, and the fact that it is paired with virtually the same transformation sequence every episode adds a sense of familiarity and allows the reader to relax knowing that the enemy will be destroyed in the end.
+Sailor Moon's theme is no different, and the fact that it is paired with virtually the same transformation sequence every episode adds a sense of familiarity and allows the audience to relax knowing that the enemy will be destroyed in the end.

 > Someone sent me this meme 3D model replica animation of the Sailor Moon transformation sequence and I could not help but share it.
 Thanks Josephine.